trucki-eu/Trucki2Shelly-Gateway/README.md

 The ZEPC will add the next SUN if the power limit of the previous SUN is used for 75%.
 It will be disabled again if its power drops below 50% of its power limit.

-Do not enter a Meter url in the webinterface of the 2nd and 3rd SUN.
+Do not enter a  url in the webinterface of the 2nd and 3rd SUN.
 The ZEPC of the 2nd, 3rd SUN will show LINKED if it is connected to the T2SG of the first SUN.

 The roundtrip shows the communication time between the local and the remote sun.